anupammajhi/Loan-Risk-Case-Study---EDA---R/README.md

 To develop your understanding of the domain, you are advised to independently research a little about risk analytics (understanding the types of variables and their significance should be enough).

+## Data Understanding

+Download the dataset and data dictionary from this page.

+## Results Expected

+1. Write all your code in one well-commented R file; briefly mention the insights and observations from the analysis
+2. Present the overall approach of the analysis in a presentation
+   - Mention the problem statement and the analysis approach briefly
+   - Explain the results of univariate, bivariate analysis etc. in business terms
+   - Include visualisations and summarise the most important results in the presentation

+You need to submit the following two components: